amaui-org/amaui/docs/public/assets/md/library/redis/use.md

 #### subscribe

-Subscribes a method for receiving messages from a 1 or more channels
+Subscribes a method for receiving messages from 1 or more channels

 ```ts
 const amauiRedis = new AmauiRedis(options);